 - Journaling support, which allows for faster data recovery in the event of a system crash.

-- Security Enhanced Linux (SELinux) support, as per the project wiki, “a security enhancement to Linux which allows users and administrators more control over access control”.
+- Security Enhanced Linux (SELinux) support, as per the project wiki, is “a security enhancement to Linux which allows users and administrators more control over access control”.

 In our next example, we will create an ext4 filesystem (supports both journaling and SELinux) labeled Tecmint on /dev/sdb1, using mkfs, whose basic syntax is.